rvdzwet/RoMars.Test.StreamingDataAPI/CONTRIBUTING.md

 ## Code Style

-*   We generally follow the [C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) recommended by Microsoft, along with a focus on code readability, maintainability, and performance for streaming data.
+*   We generally follow the [C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) recommended by Microsoft, along with a focus on code readability, maintainability, and performance for streaming wide document metadata.
-*   Use meaningful names for variables, methods, and classes.
+*   Use meaningful names for variables, methods, and classes, especially for the 105 document metadata columns.
 *   Keep methods concise and focused on a single responsibility.
-*   Add comments where the code's intent is not immediately obvious, especially for complex logic or performance-critical sections.
+*   Add comments where the code's intent is not immediately obvious, especially for complex logic or performance-critical sections (e.g., handling wide tables during streaming).

 ## Issue Reporting